Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 group of devices.

 _Note 1_: IPv6 multicast addresses must be defined as per [RFC4291].
 LoRaWAN
-multicast group definition in a network server and the relation between those groups and IPv6 groupID are out of scope of this document.
+multicast group definition in a Network Gateway and the relation between those groups and IPv6 groupID are out of scope of this document.

 _Note 2_: LoRa Alliance defined {{lora-alliance-remote-multicast-set}} as